Kvam Municipality: Geography

-Kvam municipality borders the municipality of Voss to the north and east; Vaksdal, Samnanger, and Bjørnafjorden to the west; and the Hardangerfjorden to the south.
+Kvam Municipality borders Voss Municipality to the north and east; Vaksdal Municipality, Samnanger Municipality, and Bjørnafjorden Municipality to the west; and the Hardangerfjorden to the south.
 The Fyksesund fjord branches off the main fjord and heads north into the municipality.
 The Fyksesund Landscape Park surrounds the inner part of the Fyksesund, north of the Fyksesund Bridge.
 The largest lakes are Bjølsegrøvvatnet and Holmavatnet.
-In addition a portion of Hamlagrøvatnet is located in Kvam.
+In addition a portion of Hamlagrøvatnet is located in Kvam Municipality.
 The Kvamskogen plateau lies west of Norheimsund and is home to hundreds of holiday cabins.
 The Steinsdalsfossen waterfall, located in Steine is one of the most visited tourist attractions in Norway.
+The highest point in the municipality is the 1334.5 m tall mountain Fuglafjellet.